The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Conclusions

-\acknowledgments We would like to thank the anonymous referee for their supportive and constructive suggestions for improving this manuscript.
-KBF, WOB, JA, JM, and CS acknowledge funding from NSF-AST-2009816.
+\acknowledgments We would like to thank the anonymous referee for providing supportive and constructive suggestions for improving this manuscript.
+K.B.F., W.O.B., J.A.R., J.M., and C.S. acknowledge funding from NSF-AST-2009816.
 KBF's work on this project was also supported by a NASA Sagan fellowship.
-LMC and KBF's work was supported in part by NASA Exoplanets Research Program (XRP) grants 80NSSC18K0441 and 80NSSC21K0397 and NSF-AAG-1615408.
+L.M.C. and K.B.F.'s work was supported in part by NASA Exoplanets Research Program (XRP) grants 80NSSC18K0441 and 80NSSC21K0397 and NSF-AAG-1615408.
 The MagAO system would not have been possible without construction support from the NSF MRI and ATI programs (MRI-0321312, ATI-206422, ATI-1506818).
-WOB thanks the LSSTC Data Science Fellowship Program, which is funded by LSSTC, NSF Cybertraining Grant \#1829740, the Brinson Foundation, and the Moore Foundation; their participation in the program has benefited this work.
-KMM's work has been supported by the NASA XRP by cooperative agreement NNX16AD44G.
-We thank TJ Rodigas for his help in collecting much of the data reported in this work.
+W.O.B. thanks the LSSTC Data Science Fellowship Program, which is funded by LSSTC, NSF Cybertraining Grant \#1829740, the Brinson Foundation, and the Moore Foundation; their participation in the program has benefited this work.
+K.M.M.'s work has been supported by the NASA XRP by cooperative agreement NNX16AD44G.
+K.W. acknowledges support from NASA through the NASA Hubble Fellowship grant HST-HF2-51472.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
 This paper includes data gathered with the 6.5 meter Magellan Telescopes located at Las Campanas Observatory, Chile.
+We thank TJ Rodigas for his help in collecting some of the data reported in this work.
 This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding f'or the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.
 We would like to acknowledge the land that the observations used in this paper were taken from.
 Las Campanas Observatory, and the Magellan Clay Telescope, are built on Diaguita land.
 More on the Diaguita is available from the Museo Chileno de Arte Precolombino: \url{http://precolombino.cl/en/culturas-americanas/pueblos-originarios-de-chile/diaguita/}.

 \facilities{Magellan (MagAO)}

 \software{\texttt{astropy} \citep{astropy:2013, astropy:2018}, \texttt{emcee} \citep{emcee}, \texttt{photutils} \citep{photutils}, \texttt{ptemcee} \citep{ptemcee}, \texttt{pyklip} \citep{Wang2015}}